Piping and Drumming Instruction

 Our band offers a free instruction program for those wishing to learn to play the Great Highland Bagpipes as well as bass, tenor and side drum.
 Instruction space, however, is limited to the number of instructors and time slots available.
 If there is no space for students, or if our instruction time is not convenient, there are a number of private instructors in the area.

-The purpose of our instruction program is to teach those interested in being a piper or drummer in the Clan Macleay Pipes and Drums.
+The purpose of our instruction program is to teach those interested in being a piper or drummer in the Clan Macleay Pipe Band.
 We do not offer instruction to those in other bands or who are interested only in solo playing.
 Listed below are several questions about taking up the bagpipe:

 Question: Is learning to play the bagpipe hard?